-Since Ghostbusters, Rick Moranis has been known for playing nerdy characters.
-According to some sources, he got tired of being typecast, which is why he's been in semi-retirement since 1997 (his primary reason for retirement was because he needed to raise his kids).
+Rick Moranis has been known for being cast as hyperactive fast-talkers, Deadpan Snarker types, and dweeby guys.
+According to some sources, he got tired of being typecast as the last of these, which is why he's been on hiatus since 1997 (his primary reason was because he needed to raise his kids).

 Mostly because that's how they are.
 Both are known for their huge amounts of Improv and most of their roles are just a long Throw It In.